bonny/WordPress-Simple-History/readme.txt

 - Log when a Data Export Request is marked as complete.
 - Log when Personal Data is erased by an admin.
 - Dropins has support for namespace `SimpleHistory\Dropins` and the WP Cli dropin is using it so far and soon all dropins will move to this namespace.
+- Add filter `simple_history/core_loggers` to modify the list of built in (core) loggers.

 **Changed**

 - PHP 7.4 is now the required version.
 If you use anything lower than that please use [version 3.3.0 of the plugin](https://downloads.wordpress.org/plugin/simple-history.3.3.0.zip).
 - WordPress 5.4 is now the required version.
+- Code now uses namespaces and classes (including loggers and dropins) are now loaded using an autoloader.
 - Remove usage of deprectead function `wp_get_user_request_data()`.
 - Rename message key from `data_erasure_request_sent` to `data_erasure_request_added`.
 - Rename message key from `data_erasure_request_handled` to `data_erasure_request_completed`.